 Drivers, especially those who cause accidents, can lose their driving privileges and be required to carry an SR-22 filing if they are found without insurance coverage.
 An SR-22 is a certification required by the state’s Department of Motor Vehicles (DMV); its purpose is to inform the state DMV that the driver who has been required to carry an SR-22 filing is already insured.

 Despite carrying auto liability insurance being a basic driving requirement, millions of drivers in the U.S. choose rather to drive without insurance, saying that insurance policies are too expensive.
-While independent car insurance companies, like Insure on the Spot, know this to be a fact, they also say that driving without insurance can be much more expensive, especially if the uninsured driver ends up causing an accident.
+According to Abel Law Firm, while independent car insurance companies know this to be a fact, they also say that driving without insurance can be much more expensive, especially if the uninsured driver ends up causing an accident.
 Independent car insurance firms, by the way, offers drivers free online insurance quotes from different insurance companies.
 These quotes are meant to allow drivers compare insurance deals and prices to help them find the best, yet lowest-priced deal that they need to have.

 Posted by Geoff on Mar 12, 2016 in Injury | 0 comments

 Power morcellators were once praised for their ability to remove noncancerous tissue and fibroids during a hysterectomy or a myomectomy.
 The morcellators worked by entering through a small incision in the abdomen and breaking up masses into smaller pieces that were then removed.
 However, a link was soon found between women undergoing procedures with these devices and then developing dangerous forms of uterine cancer.
 In fact, according to Williams Kherkher, 1 in 370 of women who underwent a procedure involving a power morcellator result in the development of some form of uterine cancer.